Violette Neatley Anderson: Married life

 In 1903, Anderson married her first husband, Albert Johnson, however this marriage ended in divorce.
-She would then marry Dr. Daniel H. Anderson in December 1906, her second husband, and took his last name.
+In December 1906, she married her second husband, Dr. Daniel H. Anderson, and took his last name.

 Career

 Anderson opened her own private practice after graduating.
 She went on to serve as the first female City Prosecutor for Chicago from 1922 to 1923.
 On January 29, 1926, she was the first Black woman to be admitted to practice for the Supreme Court of the United States.

-She also operated a court reporting agency, as an assistant prosecuting attorney, and became vice-president of the Cook County Bar Association (1920-1926).
-Additionally, by becoming one of the first Black woman to graduate from law school in Illinois, she also became the first African-American woman admitted to practice by examination by the state board of examiners, the first African-American woman admitted to practice before the Supreme Court, the first woman to engage in her own active law practice in the state of Illinois, the first African American woman admitted to the United States District Court, Eastern Division of Illinois, the first African American woman appointed to the position of assistant prosecuting attorney in Chicago, and the first African American Vice-president of the Cook County Bar Association (1920-1926).
+She also operated a court reporting agency, as an assistant prosecuting attorney, and became vice-president of the Cook County Bar Association (1920–1926).
+Additionally, by becoming one of the first Black woman to graduate from law school in Illinois, she also became the first African-American woman admitted to practice by examination by the state board of examiners, the first African-American woman admitted to practice before the Supreme Court, the first woman to engage in her own active law practice in the state of Illinois, the first African-American woman admitted to the United States District Court, Eastern Division of Illinois, the first African-American woman appointed to the position of assistant prosecuting attorney in Chicago, and the first African-American vice-president of the Cook County Bar Association (1920–1926).